pfeghali/CS32-FinalPrep/README.md

 ---
 #### Introduction:
 This is an incomplete final study guide.
-There is def material missing from here, albeit most should be faily valid.
+There is probably material missing from here, albeit most information should be valid.
+Please email me if you'd like something updated or changed.

 ---
 ##### *All code blocks are Richert Wang's unless otherwise noted, and is available on the [course's Github site](https://ucsb-cs32-f18.github.io/).*